google/codeworld/web/help/GuideUnit1.md

 ===============

 The nametags you built in the last section were pretty cool!
-Still, they had some limitations.
+Still, they had some big limitations.
 First, they were black and white.
 Colors would make them much more exciting.
 And second, all the shapes were in the center of the screen.
 You can fix both of these problems using *transformations*.

-A **transformation** is a function that receives a picture called the original, and a description of something to change about it, and produces a new picture that is like the original except for that change.
+A **transformation** is a function that receives a picture called the preimage, and a description of something to change about it, and produces a new picture that is like the preimage except for that change.

 *************************************************
 *               .----------------.
-* original o--->|                |
+* preimage o--->|                |
 *               | transformation +---->o result
 * changes o---->|                |
 *               '----------------'